-A score of 5 on the AP biology test places a concentrator or a student preparing for the health professions out of the biological sciences general education requirement and into a two-quarter sequence in the concentration.
-These students register for BIOS 20239 and either BIOS 20240, 20246, or 20247.
-NOTE: As this catalog went to press, this sequence was being reviewed with the intent of adding laboratory content to the courses.
+A score of 5 on the AP biology test allows students to register for the twoquarter sequence below or counts toward electives for students preparing for the health professions.
+For concentrators, this sequence meets concentration requirements.
+Upon completion of the two-quarter "AP 5" sequence students will have two credits in the concentration and they will have met the general education requirement in the biological sciences.
+All students must register for 20239 (Winter Quarter).
+Students register for a second course chosen from the following list: 20240, 20242, 20243, 20247, 20248.
+20239.

-- 20239.
 Molecular Biology I. PQ: A score of 5 on the AP biology test, and prior or concurrent registration in General or Honors Chemistry.
 This course introduces the concepts and fundamentals of molecular biology.
-The instruction includes central features and model systems of molecular biology, cellular macromolecules and their chemical structures, enzymes, protein structure and function, DNA structure and function, transcription, protein synthesis, gene regulation, and DNA technology.
-T. Pan.
-Winter. - 20240.
+Topics include DNA, RNA, and proteins; basic methods in molecular biology; DNA replication, recombination, and transposition; transcription in prokaryotes and eukaryotes; translation; regulation of gene expression; post-transcriptional events; and current topics.
+Attendance is also required at lab sessions that meet once a week.
+T. Pan, R. Zaragoza.
+Winter.
+L.

+20240.
 Molecular Biology II.
 PQ: BIOS 20239 or consent of instructor.
 First-year standing and a score of 5 on the AP biology test.
 Intention to concentrate in biological sciences recommended.
 This seminar course examines the experimental basis for understanding the biology of the eukaryotic cell.
 We focus on specific examples of scientific discovery as described in research papers taken from primary literature.
 Students critique each paper, both in class and in essays.
 A lab section allows students to form and examine their own hypotheses by observing simple biological phenomena and manipulating conditions of experiments.
 S. Kron.
 Spring.
-L. - 20246.
-Photons to Consciousness.
+L.

+20242.
+Physiology.
 PQ: BIOS 20239 or consent of instructor.
-This course uses the visual system as a model to explore how the brain works.
-The course begins by considering the physical properties of light.
-We then proceed to consider the mechanism of sensory transduction, cellular mechanisms of neuron to neuron communication, the operation of small neural networks, strategies of signal detection in neuron networks, and the hierarchical organization of cortical function.
-We conclude with visually guided behavior and consciousness.
-Spring. - 20247.
+This course follows BIOS 20239 by focusing on the physiological problems that animals (including humans) face in natural environments, solutions to these problems that the genome encodes, and the emergent physiological properties of the molecular, cellular, tissue, organ, and organismal levels of organization.
+Lectures and labs emphasize physiological reasoning, problem solving, and current research.
+M. Feder.
+Spring.
+L.

+20243.
+From Neurons to Behavior: The Morphological and Physiological Basis of Movement.
+PQ: Consent of instructor.
+This course meets concentration requirements.
+This course examines movement systems at multiple levels of design and function integrating neurobiology, muscle morphology and physiology, skeletal mechanics, and the interaction of organisms with the physical environment.
+These topics are examined through lectures, readings from the primary literature, and labs.
+Lectures provide basics on each subject examples of recently published work.
+Readings complement the lectures and cover current issues in the relevant fields.
+Labs involve exposure to methodological approaches and work on a class research project that combines data collected with several of these techniques with the ultimate goal of publication.
+M. Hale.
+Spring.
+L.

+20247.
 Animal Models of Human Disease.
 PQ: BIOS 20180s or 20190s, or 20239, or consent of instructor.
 This course provides an introduction to the use of animals in biomedical research for the purposes of understanding, treating, and curing human disease.
 Particular emphasis is placed on rodent models in the context of genetic, molecular, and immunologic manipulations.
 K. Hamann, A. Sperling.
 Spring.